RocketChat/docs-old/guides/rocket.chat-voice-channel/getting-started-with-voice-channel/configure-without-previously-having-a-pbx-server/README.md

 ![Firewall - services](<../../../../.gitbook/assets/Firewall - services - FreePBX.png>)

-We want **WebRTC** in the Internet zone because the Webphone will connect from the client’s IP address, which could be anywhere.
+We want **WebRTC** in the Internet zone because the Webphone will connect from the clientÃÂ¢ÃÂÃÂs IP address, which could be anywhere.

 Navigate to the **Custom Services** tab and hit the **Create new service**, name the service AMI, select TCP, and write the port range 5038:5039.
 Click **Save**.&#x20;